Lazy Loading

 </section>

-import Comments from "<comments>" with { load: "visible#comments" };
+import Comments from "<comments>" with { load: "visible.comments" };

-section id="comments"
+section class="comments"

 Comments post=input.post

-import Comments from "<comments>" with { load: "visible#comments" }
+import Comments from "<comments>" with { load: "visible.comments" }

 Comments post=input.post